CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Option 4 is incorrect because you don't need to submit an AWS request in order to do this.
 You can simply create a Route Origin Authorization (ROA) then once done, provision and advertise your whitelisted IP address range to your AWS account.

+# AWS IoT Core
+It is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.
+AWS IoT Core provides secure communication and data processing across different kinds of connected devices and locations so you can easily build IoT applications.

+# SQS
+You cannot set a priority to individual items in the SQS queue.
+In this scenario, it is stated that the SQS queue is configured with the maximum message retention period.
+The maximum message retention in SQS is 14 days, there will be no missing messages.
+The queue can contain an unlimited number of messages, not just 10,000 messages.

+In Amazon SQS, you can configure the message retention period to a value from 1 minute to 14 days.
+The default is 4 days.
+Once the message retention limit is reached, your messages are automatically deleted.

+A single Amazon SQS message queue can contain an unlimited number of messages.
+However, there is a 120,000 limit for the number of inflight messages for a standard queue and 20,000 for a FIFO queue.
+Messages are inflight after they have been received from the queue by a consuming component, but have not yet been deleted from the queue.

+## Distributed systems
+Amazon Simple Queue Service (SQS) and Amazon Simple Workflow Service (SWF) are the services that you can use for creating a decoupled architecture in AWS.
+Decoupled architecture is a type of computing architecture that enables computing components or layers to execute independently while still interfacing with each other.

+Amazon SQS offers reliable, highly-scalable hosted queues for storing messages while they travel between applications or microservices.
+Amazon SQS lets you move data between distributed application components and helps you decouple these components.
+Amazon SWF is a web service that makes it easy to coordinate work across distributed application components.

+# AppSync
+Power your applications with the right data, from one or more data sources, at global scale AWS AppSync simplifies application development by letting you create a flexible API to securely access, manipulate, and combine data from one or more data sources.
+AppSync is a managed service that uses GraphQL to make it easy for applications to get exactly the data they need.

+With AppSync, you can build scalable applications, including those requiring real-time updates, on a range of data sources such as NoSQL data stores, relational databases, HTTP APIs, and your custom data sources with AWS Lambda.
+For mobile and web apps, AppSync additionally provides local data access when devices go offline, and data synchronization with customizable conflict resolution, when they are back online.

+Benefits
+Start effortlessly; scale with your business
+Get started in minutes directly from your IDE of choice (such as Xcode, Android Studio, VS Code), leverage the intuitive AWS AppSync management console, or use AWS Amplify CLI to automatically generate your API and client-side code.
+AWS AppSync integrates with Amazon DynamoDB, Amazon Aurora, Amazon Elasticsearch, AWS Lambda, and other AWS services, enabling you to create sophisticated applications, with virtually unlimited throughput and storage, that scale according to your business needs.

+Real-time subscriptions and offline access
+AWS AppSync enables real-time subscriptions across millions of devices, as well as offline access to app data.
+When an offline device reconnects, AWS AppSync automatically syncs only the updates that occurred when the device was disconnected, and not the entire data set.
+AWS AppSync offers user-customizable server-side conflict detection and resolution that does the heavy lifting of managing data conflicts so you don’t have to.

+Unify and secure access to your distributed data Perform complex queries and aggregation across multiple data sources with a single network call using GraphQL.
+AWS AppSync makes it easy to secure your app data using multiple concurrent authentication modes as well as allowing to define security and fine grained access control at the data definition level directly from your GraphQL schema.

+Make Mobile Development Easier with Open Source Libraries for iOS and Android Build real-time, global mobile apps that can handle millions of requests per second using Amplify libraries.
+Read the blog
+How it works
+product-page-diagram_AppSync@2x
+AWS AppSync is generally available.
+If you would like try building data driven mobile and web applications, watch the re:Invent session video to learn more and open the AWS AppSync console to get started.
+For pricing details, please see the pricing page.
+AWS AppSync is available in multiple regions.
+For details on region availability, please see the regions detail page.

+AWS AppSync re:Invent session
+Customers using AWS AppSync 600x400_AmericanCommBargeLine
+600x400_Puresec
+600x400_IDT
+600x400_ASU
+600x400_PublicGood
+600x400_cookpad
+600x400_ALDO
+ticketmaster-clear-migration
+Use cases
+Real Time Collaboration
+Data Broadcasting
+You can use AWS AppSync to enable scalable, real-time collaboration use cases by broadcasting data from the backend to all connected clients (one-to-many) or broadcasting data between clients themselves (many-to-many).
+For example, you can build a second screen scenario where you broadcast the same data to all clients, and users then respond in real time by voting and commenting about what's on the screen.
+Reference Architecture: Sample Code

+product-page-diagram_AppSync_Data-Broadcasting@2x
+Chat Applications
+You can use AWS AppSync to power collaborative and conversational applications.
+For example, you can build a mobile and web application that supports multiple private chat rooms, offers access to conversation history, and enqueues outbound messages, even when the device is offline.

+Reference Architecture: Sample Code

+Product-Page-Diagram_AppSync_Chat-Applications_2@2x
+Internet of Things
+You can use AWS AppSync to access IoT device data sent to AWS IoT.
+For instance, you can build a real-time dashboard in a mobile or web application to visualize telemetry from a connected car.
+Product-Page-Diagram_AppSync_IoT@2x
+Data Layer
+Polyglot Backend Data Access
+You can retrieve or modify data from multiple data sources (SQL databases in Amazon Aurora Serverless, NoSQL tables in Amazon DynamoDB, search data in Amazon Elasticsearch Service, REST endpoints in Amazon API Gateway, or serverless backends in AWS Lambda) with a single call.
+Query and create relations between data sources using GraphQL connections.
+Provide real-time and offline capabilities to web and mobile clients.

+Product-Page-Diagram_AppSync_Polyglot-Back-end-Data-Access@2x
+Microservices Access Layer
+You can use AWS AppSync as a single interface to access and combine data from multiple microservices in your application, even if they're running in different environments such as containers in a VPC, behind a REST API on Amazon API Gateway, or behind a GraphQL API on another AWS AppSync endpoint.
+Product-Page-Diagram_AppSync_Microservices-Aggregation@2x
+Offline
+Offline Delta Sync
+You can use AppSync with Amplify DataStore, an on-device persistent storage engine that automatically synchronizes data between mobile/web apps and the cloud using GraphQL with a local-first and familiar programming model, leveraging AWS AppSync built-in support for data versioning with advanced conflict detection and resolution strategies such as auto-merge, optimistic concurrency or custom resolution with your own Lambda functions.

 # Q&A